AdobeDocs/analytics-platform.en/help/conversation-insights/conversation-insights-implement.md

 ## Schema and datasets

-You should configure datasets for the primary conversation events: prompt, response, feedback.
-These datasets can based on the same schema (for example, a generic Conversation Insights schema) or based on indivudual schemas.
+Configure datasets for the primary conversation events: prompt, response, feedback.
+These datasets can be based on the same schema (for example, a generic Conversation Insights schema) or based on individual schemas.
 You can define separate datasets for prompts, responses, and feedback or combine data into datasets.
 For example, use one dataset for prompts and responses and another dataset for feedback.
 Or use a single dataset for all conversation events.

 The schema used for the prompt, response, and feedback datasets must extend the XDM Experience Event base schema with required field groups.
 And can extend the XDM Experience Event base schema with additional field groups.

 ### Agentic Information field group

-The **[!UICONTROL Agentic Information]** field group is a required field group and uses the the `agenticExperience` object.
+The **[!UICONTROL Agentic Information]** field group is a required field group and uses the `agenticExperience` object.

 +++ Details